NoBatteriesInBackyards/NoBatteriesInBackyards.github.io/docs/index.md

 Email Jerry Willey, Washington County Commissioner District 4
 </a>

 ### State Representatives

+Click a button below to send an email stating your concerns.
+Click the button, read the message, sign your name, click Send.
+Please note that your activities on this website are not tracked or logged, your identity is not stored, and emails are not sent until you explicity click the Send button.

 <a
    href="mailto:{{ site.data.email_nathan_sosa.recipient | uri_escape }}?subject={{ site.data.email_nathan_sosa.subject | uri_escape }}&body={{ site.data.email_nathan_sosa.body | uri_escape }}"